RusticiSoftware/terraform-provider-pingdom/README.md

 After copying the plugin run `terraform init` in your projects that use this provider.

+Put your v3 API key in the `PINGDOM_API_TOKEN` environment variable.

 ### Dependencies for building from source ###

 If you need to build from source, you should have a working Go environment setup.
 If not check out the Go [getting started](http://golang.org/doc/install) guide.